 William Robinson and the wild garden

 Unit 10: Gardens in the later 20th Century

 Development of the herbaceous tradition

 Colour theory reaches its climax and is superseded by New Perennials in the late 1990s

-The impact (or otherwise) of Modernism Key late-century gardens by Jarman, Jencks, Strong and Finlay
+The impact (or otherwise) of Modernism Key late-century gardens by Jarman, Jencks, Strong

 We strongly recommend that you try to find a little time each week to engage in the online conversations (at times that are convenient to you) as the forums are an integral, and very rewarding, part of the course and the online learning experience.